jordi-star/leptos-material/README.md

 ## Installing
 To install `leptos-material`, run the following command from your project directory:
 `cargo add leptos-material`
-Or, to use the latest repository updates in your project, add `leptos-material = { repository = "https://github.com/jordi-star/" }` to your Cargo.toml
+Or, to use the latest repository updates in your project, add `leptos-material = { git = "https://github.com/jordi-star/" }` to your Cargo.toml

 ## Using
 Use the `UseMaterialWebComponents` component at the root of your main component to initialize MWC.